Open Access Article

 2.5 Observation of symmetry-breaking charge transfer

-| Fig. 4 Signatures of symmetry-breaking charge transfer state formation.
-Femtosecond transient absorption spectra for the stem loop-3 constructs (A) monomer and (B) Δ0 dimer upon excitation centered at 17700 cm−1.
+Fig. 4 Signatures of symmetry-breaking charge transfer state formation.
+Femtosecond transient absorption spectra for the stem loop-3 constructs (A) monomer and (B) Δ0 dimer upon excitation centered at 17[thin space (1/6-em)]700 cm−1.
 Chemically generated cation shown in orange, dashed (normalized to CT peak in 1 ps transient spectrum).
 (C) Schematics of stem loop-3 constructs.
 (D) Transient absorption derived traces for the stem loop-3 Δ0 dimer construct (normalized change in absorbance ΔA/A set to 1 for S1–SN ESA band).
-Traces are shown as charge-transfer (CT state) at 20500 cm−1 for 0% DMF (orange) and 30% DMF (light orange) and S1–SN ESA band at 19000 cm−1 for 0% DMF (green) and 30% DMF (light green).
-Fits are shown in black. | |
+Traces are shown as charge-transfer (CT state) at 20[thin space (1/6-em)]500 cm−1 for 0% DMF (orange) and 30% DMF (light orange) and S1–SN ESA band at 19[thin space (1/6-em)]000 cm−1 for 0% DMF (green) and 30% DMF (light green).
+Fits are shown in black.

-The higher energy ESA band at 20500 cm−1 grew in on a 2.2 ps timescale, similar to the fast component of the lower energy ESA decay and then decayed biexponentially on picosecond timescales with the GSB decay.
-The electrochemically generated cation and anion absorbs between 20000 cm−1 and 22000 cm−1.54 The higher energy ESA band in this spectral region was therefore assigned to direct observation of symmetry-breaking charge transfer.
+The higher energy ESA band at 20[thin space (1/6-em)]500 cm−1 grew in on a 2.2 ps timescale, similar to the fast component of the lower energy ESA decay and then decayed biexponentially on picosecond timescales with the GSB decay.
+The electrochemically generated cation and anion absorbs between 20[thin space (1/6-em)]000 cm−1 and 22[thin space (1/6-em)]000 cm−1.54 The higher energy ESA band in this spectral region was therefore assigned to direct observation of symmetry-breaking charge transfer.
 This was further confirmed through oxidation of the squaraine dye, generating cation signatures shown in Fig. 4B.
 The concomitant rise of this band and decay of the S1 to SN ESA indicated charge transfer occurs from the S1 state.
 No similar signatures were observed in the monomer spectra, indicating a bimolecular process.
 The presence of charge transfer suggested that the rapid decay of the 0–1 GSB band is likely due to recombination, consistent with the dark state character identified through the quantum yield of the dimers.
 In previous work on more weakly-coupled DNA-scaffolded squaraine dimers, an optically-dark excited state was also observed, but with no cationic features.39,55 While charge-transfer interactions in self-assembled squaraine films were suggested to play a role in intermolecular coupling,56,57 here, we report the first direct observation of photoinduced charge-transfer signatures in squaraine dimer assemblies.

 Reducing the solvent polarity generally increases the energy of the charge-transfer state with respect to neutral decay pathways, thus disfavoring symmetry-breaking charge transfer.
 The presence of charge transfer was further established by comparing the photophysical properties of the stem loop-3 scaffolded monomer and Δ0 dimer in a 1× PBS solution with those in 30% dimethylformamide (DMF).
-The stem loop-3 monomer construct absorption bathochromically shifted by 50 cm−1 in DMF, but the vibronic 0–0/0–1 band ratio and excited-state lifetime did not change (ESI Fig. S24 and S36, Table S10†), suggesting the monomer photophysics were not affected by DMF.
+The stem loop-3 monomer construct absorption bathochromically shifted by 50 cm−1 in DMF, but the vibronic 0–0/0–1 band ratio and excited-state lifetime did not change (ESI Fig. S24 and S36, Table S10), suggesting the monomer photophysics were not affected by DMF.
 For the stem loop-3 Δ0 construct, the addition of DMF led to an increase in 0–0/0–1 band ratio, indicating a decrease in the magnitude of electronic coupling.
 The cation peak also exhibited minimal growth and, correspondingly, a 1.6-fold slower S1 to SN ESA decay was observed (Fig. 4D).
 The decrease in charge-transfer state formation typically results from reduced charge-transfer coupling owing to the solvent polarity.
 However, the decreased electronic coupling could also give rise to the observed effects.
-Increased intersystem crossing or photoisomerization could decrease the level of cation formation, but these two pathways were experimentally excluded (ESI Section 8†).
+Increased intersystem crossing or photoisomerization could decrease the level of cation formation, but these two pathways were experimentally excluded (ESI Section 8).

 2.6 Steering charge-transfer formation using DNA scaffolds

 To examine how chromophore configuration dictates symmetry-breaking charge transfer, we compared the dynamics of all nine dimer geometries shown in Fig. 5.
-Due to overlapping S1 to SN and cation ESA features at 20500 cm−1, the charge-transfer timescale is best compared through the short timescale component of the decay of the 19000 cm−1 ESA band (Fig. 5).
+Due to overlapping S1 to SN and cation ESA features at 20[thin space (1/6-em)]500 cm−1, the charge-transfer timescale is best compared through the short timescale component of the decay of the 19[thin space (1/6-em)]000 cm−1 ESA band (Fig. 5).
 Whereas the stem loop-3 Δ0 construct exhibited rapid charge-transfer on the 2 ps timescale, the stem loop-3 Δ3 construct exhibited a charge-transfer timescale of only 12 ps (Fig. 5A and B).
 Minimal growth of the cation peak was also observed.
 Commensurate with these ultrafast results, the quantum yield of the stem loop-3 Δ3 construct is 18-fold higher than the stem loop-3 Δ0 construct.
 These spectroscopic signatures indicate limited charge-transfer character in the stem loop-3 Δ3 constructs, likely due to the ability of the three stem loop motifs to introduce physical separation between the chromophores.
 These differences between the stem loop-3 Δ0 and stem loop-3 Δ3 constructs establish the ability of DNA scaffolds to suppress charge-transfer coupling and its effects while retaining a network of excitonically coupled chromophores.

-| Fig. 5 Scaffold dependent charge-transfer state formation.
-(A) Transient absorption derived kinetic traces for the S1–SN ESA band (19000 cm−1) and the charge-transfer (CT) ESA band (20500 cm−1) for the stem loop-3 constructs with Δ0 and Δ3 dimer separation (excitation centered at 17700 cm−1).
+Fig. 5 Scaffold dependent charge-transfer state formation.
+(A) Transient absorption derived kinetic traces for the S1–SN ESA band (19[thin space (1/6-em)]000 cm−1) and the charge-transfer (CT) ESA band (20[thin space (1/6-em)]500 cm−1) for the stem loop-3 constructs with Δ0 and Δ3 dimer separation (excitation centered at 17[thin space (1/6-em)]700 cm−1).
 Fits are shown in black.
 (Normalized change in absorbance ΔA/A set to 1 for S1–SN ESA band.)
 (B) Short-timescale component recovered from decay of the S1–SN ESA band corresponding to the CT formation timescale.
 (C)–(F) Kinetics and timescales for serial (Δ0 and Δ3 dimers) and parallel (Δ0 and Δ2 dimers) duplexes.
-(G) Change in the ν00/ν01 vibronic band ratio from the absorption spectrum (solid) and 19000 cm−1 ESA decay timescale (τshort, outline) under the addition of 30% DMF such that a value of 1.0 corresponds to no solvent dependent change. | |
+(G) Change in the ν00/ν01 vibronic band ratio from the absorption spectrum (solid) and 19[thin space (1/6-em)]000 cm−1 ESA decay timescale (τshort, outline) under the addition of 30% DMF such that a value of 1.0 corresponds to no solvent dependent change.

 In contrast to the stem loop-3 constructs, the serial and parallel duplexes exhibited minimal changes in charge-transfer state formation according to DNA sequence.
 Despite variations in calculated charge-transfer coupling, both the serial and parallel Δ0 duplexes exhibited charge-transfer timescale of ∼2 ps.
 Their similar timescales suggest their rates may be dominated by additional parameters affecting charge transfer, including reorganization energy and the timescale of fluctuations in the coupling (Fig. 5C and E).
 The duplex motifs showed minimal scaling with increased nucleotide separation for charge-transfer state formation, consistent with the trends in the absorption spectra.
-Given the typical exponential distance scaling of 0.2–0.3 nm for intermolecular charge transfer, one would expect the charge-transfer timescale to increase by over an order of magnitude across the series from Δ0 to Δ3 configurations.58,59 However, the charge-transfer timescale only minimally increased from 2.2 ps to 3.4 ps from the Δ0 to Δ3 serial duplexes and exhibited non-monotonic scaling in the 2–4 ps range for the Δ0 to Δ2 parallel duplexes (ESI Section 7.4†).
+Given the typical exponential distance scaling of 0.2–0.3 nm for intermolecular charge transfer, one would expect the charge-transfer timescale to increase by over an order of magnitude across the series from Δ0 to Δ3 configurations.58,59 However, the charge-transfer timescale only minimally increased from 2.2 ps to 3.4 ps from the Δ0 to Δ3 serial duplexes and exhibited non-monotonic scaling in the 2–4 ps range for the Δ0 to Δ2 parallel duplexes (ESI Section 7.4).
 These minimal changes and anomalous scaling of the duplex motifs are indicative of the intra-dimer electrostatic attraction that is overcome in the case of the stem loop-3 construct, consistent with the large interaction energy calculated in Fig. 3C.

 Finally, we examined how the local solvent environment influences the charge transfer properties of the dimer and the sensitivity of this effect to geometry.
-We quantified the solvent dependence of the coupling and charge-transfer state formation by extracting the vibronic band ratio and charge transfer timescale (Fig. 5G and ESI Tables S11 and S12†).
+We quantified the solvent dependence of the coupling and charge-transfer state formation by extracting the vibronic band ratio and charge transfer timescale (Fig. 5G and ESI Tables S11 and S12).
 In all cases, these two trends were consistent, and so we focus our discussion on the charge-transfer timescale.
 While the stem loop-3 Δ0 construct showed ∼1.6-fold slower charge transfer upon the addition of 30% DMF, the stem loop-3 Δ3 construct did not show a significant decrease.
 Likely, the Δ3 configuration overcomes the hydrophobic π stacking of the squaraines present in the Δ0 configuration, and thus exhibits minimal changes according to solvent polarity.
 The serial Δ0 duplex exhibited 1.8-fold slower charge-transfer state formation in DMF, whereas the parallel Δ0 duplex exhibited only a ∼25% slower charge-transfer timescale.
 Much like the steady state optical properties and charge-transfer timescales, the solvent-dependent behavior scales minimally with nucleotide separation distance for both types of dimers.
 The differences between the serial and parallel duplex constructs further highlight the ability of the scaffold to tune local interactions and in turn mediate exciton dynamics in strongly-coupled assemblies.

 3 Discussion